A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Discussion and Future Direction

-\textbf{Cognitive Motivation.} The fundamental capabilities of current AI models have been debated and criticized by scientists in cognitive science and psychology~\cite{bender-koller-2020-climbing,marcus2018deep}.
-Despite giant leaps of performance progress in modern AI, there are distinct differences between these machines and human intelligence.
-Evaluating different models reveals that they often rely simply on pattern recognition~\cite{Geirhos_2020, dziri2023faith}, instead of a holistic understanding of a problem grounded in reality and situation.
+\textbf{Cognitive Motivation.} The fundamental capabilities of current AI models have been debated and criticized by scientists in cognitive science and psychology~\citep{bender-koller-2020-climbing,marcus2018deep}.
+Despite giant leaps of performance progress in modern AI, there are distinct differences between these machines and human intelligence. \s{From our exploration of cognitive aspects of compositional learning in Sections~\ref{intro} and \ref{facets}, we observe that cognitive foundations do not have strong ties to model building yet. }Evaluating different models reveals that they often rely simply on pattern recognition~\citep{Geirhos_2020, dziri2023faith}, instead of a holistic understanding of a problem grounded in reality and situation, \s{as was seen in Section \ref{theory}}.
 Understanding human intelligence from Cognitive Science literature suggests that we must move beyond current engineering trends to build causal models of the world that support knowledge and understanding.
-The key ingredients of such human-like rich and efficient learning are compositionality and learning-to-learn~\cite{Lake2017-LAKBMT}.
+The key ingredients of such human-like rich and efficient learning are compositionality and learning-to-learn~\citep{Lake2017-LAKBMT}.